Stochastic Route Cost Minimization™

-Common sense dictates that the shortest round-trip delivery route is also the cheapest.
-The main difficulty in finding the shortest round-trip route is that the number of DISTINCT* round-trip routes that must be examined in order to find the shortest one grows astronomically as the number of delivery points increases.
+Common sense dictates that the shortest round-trip route a truck can follow and still make all its deliveries is also the cheapest.
+Unfortunately the main difficulty in finding that route is that the number of DISTINCT* round-trip routes that must be examined in order to find the shortest one grows astronomically as the number of delivery points increases.
 For instance, a round-trip delivery route with just 5 delivery points generates 60 distinct round-trip routes, only one of which is the shortest.
 A more realistic route with 10 delivery points generates 1,814,400 distinct round-trip routes - and only one of these is the shortest!

-The “traditional” approach to finding the shortest round-trip route is to employ a well known optimization technique commonly
+The “traditional” approach to finding the shortest round-trip route is to employ the TSP algorithm, commonly

 An Innovative Approach.

 As mentioned above, the major flaw with traditional route cost minimization is that it focuses solely on finding the shortest round-trip DISTANCE and totally disregards factoring in the importance of TIME when minimizing transportation costs.
 It doesn't take a rocket scientist to see that paying a driver $20/hour to travel 1000 miles in 19 hours costs more than paying him to travel THE SAME 1000 miles in 14 hours.
 Yet most trucking company managers simply ignore the fact that minimizing transportation costs must involve examining both the distance of a delivery route AND the time taken to complete that delivery route - TIME MATTERS!!!
 More specifically, the uncertainty of time matters.